maartene/AoC2024/Day01/NOTES.md

 - ✅ Find the correct distance value for a list of one entry
 - ✅ Work towards two line lists
 - ✅ Pass the Star 1 example
+- ✅ Let's try and get that first ⭐️